 Stretching can be a useful daily ritual of relief.
 It changes a stiff body into something that has less pain and stiffness.
-I give it to my clients to manage their daily pain and it really helps.
+I give it to my clients to manage their daily pain, and it helps.
 It can really ease your activities of daily living.

 Client’s love “that good stretch feeling.”
 It really should be called, “that elicited referral pattern.”
 Well, if you were a trigger point geek, you’d call it that.
 When I ask my yoga friends about the sensation that they get from a stretch, they almost always describe the trigger point referral of the muscle that they are stretching.